gotomypc/bscthesis/natpeer-server/README.md

 ## Instructions

-Required software:
+Required software

 * Node.js and npm (they should come together)
-* GCC compiler collection for building native dependencies
+* GCC for building native modules
 * MongoDB

-You need to register an application over the
-[Google API Console](https://code.google.com/apis/console/) and set up the Google Cloud Messaging for Android service.
+You need to register a new application over the [Google API Console](https://code.google.com/apis/console/) and set up the Google Cloud Messaging for Android service.
 After that, enter the API key to `natpeer-server.js:16`.

-Install the dependencies
+Install the required Node.js modules
 ```
 npm install
 ```